CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 ### Logging

-We are using `java.util.logging` package for logging.
-The `LogsCenter` class is used to manage the logging levels and logging destinations.
+We are using the `java.util.logging` package for logging.
+The `LogsCenter` class is also being used to manage the logging levels and logging destinations.

 * The logging level can be controlled using the `logLevel` setting in the configuration file